softwaresaved/visualisation/README.md

 ## Update data (Institute staff)

-Updates to data in `data/` can be downloaded from the Institute's Google Sheets.
+Updates to data in `data/` can be downloaded from the Institute's Google Sheets and private GitHub repositories.

 ### Set up Google API authentication

-The Institute's Google Sheets are protected.
-You need to set up Google API authentication to access these.
+You need to set up Google API authentication to access the Institute's Google Sheets as they are private.

 Create Google API project: